Version of 24. July 2010, Martin Elsaesser

 Contrast is the main issue for crescent observation, so any stray light should be avoided.
 You can easily build dew-caps for your binoculars to improve things at the front.

 Also, blocking distracting stray light from entering the eye from the side is important.
 The best approach here is to use a hood to cover your head during observation, but that is often inconvenient.
-Using both hands to cover your eyes at the side during observing is the easiest way.
+Using both hands to cover your eyes at the side during observing is the easiest approach.

 The optics should be as clean as possible, to not loose contrast and avoid distractions.
 The eyepiece is generally more important here and dust inside the eyepieces can be extremely anoying.
 Avoid scratching the lenses during cleaning.